Page Reviewed / Updated - Aug. 2019

 There are three ways by which organizations offering discount drug cards make money.
 However, not all card issuers engage in all three ways of making money, and not all ways of making money necessarily come at the cardholder's expense.

 1) Enrollment, Annual, or Monthly Fees - these are charged to the consumer directly and can range from a few dollars to as much as $100 / year.
-Not all cards charge these fees and it is best to avoid those that do.
+Not all cards charge these fees, and it is best to avoid those that do.

 2) Transaction Fees - each time the card is used, a small fee is added to the final purchase price.
 While these fees come at the consumer's expense, they are usually very minor and insignificant relative to the savings the discount drug cards generate.
 All discount drug cards have some sort of transaction fee.

 Personal information includes the cardholder's purchase history, name, and address.
-If the individual purchases a diabetes medication, that information will be sold, and it is very likely they will receive direct mail advertising for diabetes supplies in the future.
+If the individual purchases a diabetes medication, that information will be sold, and it is very likely he / she will receive direct mail advertising for diabetes supplies in the future.
 Aggregate information is not personally identifiable.
 An example of this might be 30% of all people who bought diabetes medication also purchased dietary fiber supplements.
 All discount drug cards sell information in aggregate, but not all cards sell personally identifiable information.

 Drug discount cards work independently of one's insurance.
 One either chooses to use their insurance card or their discount drug card.
 Both cards can be presented at the time of purchase and the consumer can choose to use whichever card provides the greater discount.
 Drug cards cannot be used in combination with insurance to lower the co-payments.